PageNow/presence-api/README.md

 All the presence functionalities are built with AWS Lambda functions.

 * `connect` is invoked via websocket when a user connects to it.
-It stores the user's connection id in *presence_user_connection* and *presence_connection_user* Redis field.
+It stores the user's connection id in *presence_user_connection* and *presence_connection_user* Redis key.

 * `heartbeat` is invoked every minute via websocket from the Chrome extension.
-It updates the timestamp of _status_ Redis field.
+It updates the timestamp of _status_ Redis key.

 * `update_presence` is invoked via websocket when user switches the Chrome page.
-It updates timestamp of *status* Redis field and page information of *page* Redis field.
+It updates timestamp of *status* Redis key and page information of *page* Redis key.

 * `close_connection` is invoked via websocket when user closes websocket connection.
-It removes user's information (connection id, timestamp, and page information) from all Redis fields.
+It removes user's information (connection id, timestamp, and page information) from all Redis keys.

 * `timeout` is invoked every 3 minutes by AWS Eventbridge to identify offline users and remove their information from Redis.